How to Jump Higher In 2019 – The Exact 8 Step Process You MUST Master To Start Jumping Higher This Week

 Picture a gym with 2 x 40 cm high plyometric boxes set-up.

-On top of one box is NBA star lebron james on the other is your grandma.
+On top of one box is NBA star Lebron James, on the other is your Grandma.

 They are both asked to step off the box and as soon as they hit the ground jump up as high as possible.

-As you can imagine lebron would spring up almost instantly as opposed to your grandma who would probably crumble and shake upon impact with little energy left to complete the jump.
+As you can imagine Lebron would spring up almost instantly, as opposed to your grandma who would probably crumble and shake upon impact with little energy left to complete the jump.

-The Importance of Speed of Movement
+The Importance of Speed of Movement In Jumping

 When you compare a great jumper with an average jumper one thing that is immediately apparent is the speed at which they move throughout the jump phases.

 If you want to jump higher then you must improve the speed (or velocity) at which you move your jump specific musculoskeletal system.